cpe-unr/group-project-pt50/README.md

 It has a constuctor:`Echo`

-The `processBuffer` function in the Echo class should pass in an audio file and give it an echo with a given delay.
+The `processBuffer` function in the Echo class should pass in an audio file and give it an echo of a given delay.